ska-telescope/skampi/charts/skampi/charts/oet/README.md

 $ kubectl describe service jupyter-oet-release-name -n integration
 ```

+Get the NodePort and navigate to `localhost:NodePort/jupyter`.
+Password is oet.

-Navigate to the IP address.
-In Jupyter, open an OET terminal by navigating to `New > Terminal`
+In Jupyter, open a terminal by navigating to `New > Terminal`.

+You can also use Jupyter to run scripts using notebooks.
+Example notebooks can be found in `scripts/data/notebooks`.

 ### SSH
 Get the OET SSH service NodePort: